About Beautiful Fusion

 As I learned about a new herb or oil, I researched it.
 I wanted to find out the benefits it had on hair.
 I needed to make sure they would help my hair and keep it healthy and moisturized.
 Once I found oils and herbs I liked, I thought well I could extract the natural oils from the herb.
 Oops, there goes the science geek again.
 However, then I thought “girl you are crazy” lol… It would take more time, and I would not yield a lot.
 So I research herb/oil infusion.
 It was a much better route for me, it does take longer to infuse, but I was willing to wait.

-As time went on, I didn’t tell people I made my own products.
+As time went on, I didn’t tell people I made products.
 Most people found out about my products through casual conversations and being around me when I did my hair.
 My family and close friends were the first to try my products.
 They loved it and began to ask for more hair products.
 It was then when I knew I had some superb products on my hands.
-But that did not matter because I never intended on selling my products, not that I was against it; I just didn’t.
+But that did not matter because I never intended to sell hair products, not that I was against it; I just didn’t.

 When I went out, people would ask me what I used in my hair, and I would tell them I make natural products.
 However, because of all of the research I have done over the years, I like to think I am a subject matter expert on the topic of what is generally good for the hair.
 I would give them some suggestions on what to use on their hair to help them fix their hair issues.

 After a while of hearing I should bottle up this all-natural hair crack and blog/vlog the information you know about hair, I have decided to do just that.
-I finally decided to start mainstreaming my products, and through my website help, people find solutions to their hair problems.
+I finally decided to mainstream my products, and through my website and social media pages, help people find solutions to their hair problems.

 Finally, the time has come, and my beautifully fused hair products are available for everyone to enjoy.
 I know you will love it.